GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 - You have the freedom to modify the program to suit your needs.
 (To make this freedom effective in practice, you must have access to the source code, since making changes in a program without having the source code is exceedingly difficult.)
 - You have the freedom to redistribute copies, either gratis or for a fee.
 - You have the freedom to distribute modified versions of the program, so that the community can benefit from your improvements.

-Stallman is adamant that these freedoms are the key to making software "good."

-The origins of F/LOS are in a Dunne and Raby-ian critical design vein.
-Stallman's thinking and subsequent release of GNU is a critique of what mainstream, proprietary software became.

 "The principal goal of GNU is to be free software.
 Even if GNU had no technical advantage over Unix, it would have a social advantage, allowing users to cooperate, and an ethical advantage, respecting the user's freedom." [^About The Gnu Project- <https://www.gnu.org/gnu/thegnuproject.html>]